California Psalms

 navigation spheres.

-crust over earth’s neurons into hot subconscious lava.
+crust capping earth’s neurons, dip to hot subconscious lava.

 6 We cohere just as the earth and sky arise,

-from the same stratifications found quite commonly in maps
+from the same stratifications found quite standardly in maps

 of geologic deep-lying deposits and in weather charts